clojure-emacs/clojure-mode/README.md

 The code in `clojure-mode-font-locking` used to be bundled with `clojure-mode` before version 3.0.

+You can also use the code in this package as a basis for extending the font-locking further (e.g. functions/macros from more namespaces).
+Generally you should avoid adding special font-locking for things that don't have fairly unique names, as this will result in plenty of incorrect font-locking.

 * [clj-refactor][] provides simple refactoring support.

 * Enabling `CamelCase` support for editing commands(like